lucylow/Covid_Control/README.md

 **Cognizant Evolutionary AI**

-* Cognizant’s powerful, patented Learning Evolutionary Algorithm Framework (LEAF) uses advanced evolutionary algorithms and deep learning to produce actionable results from complicated, multivariate problems.
-In a very short period of time, potentially millions of variables can be evaluated against business goals, every option weighed for its benefit and the very best path to success identified.
+* Cognizant’s Learning Evolutionary Algorithm Framework (LEAF) uses advanced evolutionary algorithms and deep learning to produce actionable results from complicated, multivariate problems.

 * The Evolutionary Surrogate-Assisted Prescription (ESP) system learned to make recommendations about the spread of COVID-19.
+ESP’s two learning tasks include:
+  * Learning to predict
-ESP’s two learning tasks include: learning to predict and using the predictor as a surrogate for the real world to prescribe actions that lead to desirable outcomes.
+  * Using the predictor as a surrogate for the real world to prescribe actions that lead to desirable outcomes.

-* The historical COVID-19 data comes from the publicly available COVID-19 data provided by Oxford University (Hale, Webster, Petherick, Phillips, Kira, 2020, Oxford COVID-19 Government Response Tracker, Blavatnik School of Government, Oxford University).
+* Evolutionary Surrogate-Assisted Prescription (ESP).

-* This paper introduces a general such approach, called Evolutionary Surrogate-Assisted Prescription, or ESP.
-The surrogate is, for example, a random forest or a neural network trained with gradient descent, and the strategy is a neural network that is evolved to maximize the predictions of the surrogate model.
+  * Surrogate is for example, a random forest or a neural network trained with gradient descent
+  * Neural network that is evolved to maximize the predictions of the surrogate model.
   * The evolutionary algorithms process generations of variable combinations very quickly.
-The least-useful-candidates are discarded and new ones are generated from variants of the most-useful-candidates through recombination and mutation.
+  * The least-useful-candidates are discarded and new ones are generated from variants of the most-useful-candidates through recombination and mutation.

-* Improve Predictions: Evolving deep network architectures means the LEAF can automatically arrive at solutions

 ---